kdeldycke/awesome-engineering-team-management/readme.md

 - [Eye Candy QA](https://techreflect.net/2020/01/05/eye-candy-qa-2005-2011/) - Retelling of author's job at Apple: “John Louch was my boss. (…) John always shared everything with us, even the *don't share this with your team* stuff.
 We were people he trusted, so it was as it should be.
 It made you feel like you were part of something greater.”
 Or why sharing some open secret promote strong trust in your entourage.

+- [The Apollo Syndrome](https://www.teamtechnology.co.uk/tt/t-articl/apollo.htm) - A phenomenon discovered by Dr Meredith Belbin, and exposed in his 1981 [book on Management Teams](https://www.amazon.com/dp/1856178072?&linkCode=ll1&tag=kevideld-20&linkId=486a53a41992fa334ccd6de4b3f689e1&language=en_US&ref_=as_li_ss_tl), where teams of highly capable individuals can, collectively, perform badly.

 - [A conversation with Elon Musk about Starship](https://youtu.be/cIQ36Kt7UVg?t=203) - In a team with very talented contributors, everyone's is a chief engineer: you are expected to challenge the status-quo and questions other department's constraints.
 This allow smart engineers to avoid the trap of optimizing for something that should not exist in the first place.
+Might be a cure for the Apollo Syndrome.

 - [Symptoms of Groupthink](https://web.archive.org/web/20210925184712/https://courses.washington.edu/psii101/Powerpoints/Symptoms%20of%20Groupthink.htm) - Overconfidence, tunnel vision and conformity pressure can led a group astray.